keptn/keptn.github.io/content/docs/0.8.x/integrations/action_provider/index.md

 Like a Keptn-service, an action-provider has the following characteristics:

-* has a **subscription** to an event
+* has a **subscription** to an event (i.e., `sh.keptn.event.action.triggered`)
-* sends a **started event** to inform Keptn about receiving the event and acting on it.
+* sends a **started event** to inform Keptn about receiving the event and acting on it
-* processes functionality and integrates additional tools by accessing their REST interfaces.
+* processes functionality and can therefore leverage additional tools, e.g., through their REST interface
-* sends a **finished event** to inform Keptn about its execution and the result.
+* sends a **finished event** to inform Keptn about its execution status and the result

 ### Subscription to Keptn event